Joseph-Greenwell-III/CyberSecurity-Projects/README.md

 # SOC Alerts Analysis Project
-This repository contains my analysis of multiple Microsoft Sentinel.
+This repository contains my analysis of multiple alerts in Microsoft Sentinel.
 The project demonstrates detection, investigation, and recommended mitigation/remediation steps.

 ## Scenario
 As a SOC Analyst, I have been given alerts regarding various activities across multiple hosts.
 Some of them are connected and some of them are not.
 I need to: